100+ Best Fundraising Ideas for Everyone in 2024

 94. Fasting Fundraiser

-Invite the non-Muslim members of your community to fast during one day of Ramadan.
-Partner with a restaurant willing to organize and sponsor the iftar, so that all the food is free for the attendees.
+Invite the non-Muslim members of your community to fast during one day of Ramadan, then join you for Iftar.
+Partner with a restaurant willing to organize and sponsor the Iftar, so that all the food is free for the attendees.

-You can also invite the local Mosque Imam to come along and to give a brief talk as to why Muslims fast during Ramadan and answer any general questions people may have.
+You can also invite the local Mosque Imam to come along and give a brief talk as to why Muslims fast during Ramadan, answering any general questions people may have.

 This Ramadan fundraising idea not only raises funds but also helps bridge the gaps in local communities and raise awareness about Ramadan and Islam in general.
-Get more info about Online Fundraising Solution for Islamic Charities.
+Get more info about our online fundraising solution for Islamic charities here.

 Fundraising Potential: +++